Los Hermanos Castro: Success

 The group's four-part harmony set within the traditional Mexican trio style "plus one" that echoed the Mariachi sound developed a newness in music that set the group apart from their modern counterparts.
 The unusual blend of Jorge's tenor with Gualberto's tenor – countertenor voices blended with the deeper voices of Arturo and Javier voices played in Bossa nova, Samba and Jazz styles, were the reason the group was continually contracted in many Lounges throughout the United States.
 In the mid-1960 the group was booked into night clubs and lounges in Las Vegas, Nevada.
 They performed with Paul Anka, Judy Garland, and many entertainers including featured in the French production show Casino de Paris at the Dunes, Las Vegas, produced by Frederick Apcar.

 The group also appeared in Cuba, Spain, Puerto Rico, Central America, Argentina.

 Los Hermanos Castro sang on television shows such as The Judy Garland Show.
 Many of the songs the group performed were written by Arturo.
 Their single "Un Hombre y Una Mujer" reached the number three position on the Puerto Rico singles chart in June 1967.
 In 1971 they were Brazilian Festival winners.

 Group reorganizes

 The group returned to their native Mexico in the late 1970s.
 At that time Jorge Castro left the group to pursue a solo career.
-Benito Castro, son of the late Arturo Castro aka "el Bigoton Castro", a well known Mexican comedian, Benito cousin to Arturo, Javier and Gualberto Castro, entered the group.
+Benito Castro, son of the late Arturo Castro "el Bigoton Castro", a well known Mexican comedian, Benito cousin to Arturo, Javier and Gualberto Castro, entered the group.